-Welcome to the Bureau of Rail and Transit!
+Welcome to the Bureau of Rail & Transit!

-The Bureau of Rail and Transit manages state-owned railroad properties, provides rail safety inspections, and manages public transportation, bicycle and pedestrian transportation, and ridesharing programs.
+The Bureau of Rail & Transit manages state-owned railroad properties, provides rail safety inspections, and manages public transportation and bicycle and pedestrian transportation.

 Railroads: The railroad programs include track inspection and safety investigation in cooperation with the Federal Railroad Administration, a revolving loan program for railroads, a dedicated railroad fund for improvements to state-owned rail lines, and acquisition and preservation of railroad corridors for future use.
-The Department completed work on a new State Rail Plan in June 2012.
-Information on public meetings held for the Rail Plan can also be found on the website for the New Hampshire State Rail Plan.
+The Department completed work on an updated State Rail Plan in June 2012.

-Other current projects include replacement of ties and drainage improvements on the state-owned rail lines.
-The New Hampshire Department of Transportation is working closely with The New Hampshire Rail Transit Authority on expanding passenger rail service in New Hampshire.
+- The New Hampshire Department of Transportation continues to work closely with the New Hampshire Rail Transit Authority on passenger rail issues in New Hampshire.

 Public Transportation: The public transportation program includes federal grants for transit operations, capital improvements, planning, technical assistance and training.

-- FTA Funding for State of NH Fiscal Year 2014 (including applications & other pertinent documents for SFY14 and prior years)
+- FTA GRANT & FUNDING INFO for State of NH Fiscal Year 2018 (including applications & other pertinent documents for SFY18 and prior years)